Thai Acupressure Points and Thai Massage | Manipulation Techniques

 In any case, Thai therapeutic acupressure is a very valuable addition to Thai Massage, based on ancient medical knowledge as recorded on the stone tablets at the Wat Pho temple.
 It can certainly be given as is — standalone — to tackle a specific health condition, but then rather as an integral part of a Thai Massage treatment that is spread over several days or weeks.
 It can also be incorporated in a single full body Thai Massage session.

-Nonetheless, the specific Thai Foot Massage, Thai Hand Massage, and Thai Face Massage modalities are often considered complete treatments (they don’t include a whole-body massage) in which Thai reflexology i.e. acupressure points are addressed to alleviate or heal a broad range of health conditions in the belief that acupressure points in the face, hands, and feet reflect the function and organs of the entire body.
+Nonetheless, the specific Thai Foot Massage, Thai Hand Massage, and Thai Face Massage modalities are often considered complete treatments (they don’t include a full body massage) in which Thai Acupressure Points are addressed as “reflex points” to alleviate or heal a broad range of health conditions in the belief that acupressure points in the face, hands, and feet reflect the function and organs of the entire body.

-There’s a certain truth to this in the sense that several Sen Energy Lines pass through the hands, feet and head (face), but in my opinion it means that you can release blockages in the acupoints that are found along these Sen Lines at those locations (hands, feet, and head), but not necessarily resolve blockages of other acupressure points found on the Energy Lines at other locations in the body.
-As such, I think it’s doubtful that all ailments can be resolved by only working on the feet, hands, or head.
+There’s a certain truth to this in the sense that several Sen Energy Lines pass through the hands, feet and head (face), but that would rather mean that you can release blockages in the acupoints that are found along these Sen Lines at those locations (hands, feet, and head), but not necessarily resolve blockages of other acupressure points found on the Sen Energy Lines at other locations in the body.

 Related Articles